Gene

 DefinitionThis section has been translated automatically.

-Genes that occupy corresponding gene loci on homologous chromosomes are called allelic genes (short, but incorrectly "alleles").
-They can be completely identical with regard to their genetic information.
-In this case the gene locus is called homozygous.
-But they can also be different from each other.
-In this case, the gene locus for the allele pair in question is called heterozygous.
-If a state form of a gene, i.e. an allele, overlaps the state form of another allele in its expression of a trait, this is called a dominant versus a recessive allele.
+However, genes can also be different from each other.
+In this case, the gene locus for the allele pair in question is referred to as heterozygous.
+If one state form of a gene, i.e. one allele, covers the state form of another allele in its expression of a characteristic, this is referred to as a dominant versus a recessive allele.

-The totality of the genes of an organism in their respective identical or different state forms is called the genotype or genotype.
-A genetic map represents the linear arrangement of genes in the genome of an organism.
-Numerous genodermatoses have now been mapped (assigned on a gene map) and elucidated by molecular biology.
+The totality of an organism's genes in their respective identical or different state forms is referred to as the genotype.
+A gene map represents the linear arrangement of genes in the genome of an organism.
+Numerous genodermatoses have now been mapped (assigned to a gene map) and clarified using molecular biology.

 Authors